What is “line” as applied to art?

 - are structurally stable and are not likely to tip over

 - communicate stability and solidity

 - suggests permanence, reliability, and safety

 - suggest depth and the illusion of perspective that pulls the viewer into the painting

-- appear to being unbalanced, either rising or falling, neither vertical nor horizontal
+- appear unbalanced, either rising or falling, neither vertical nor horizontal

 - can appear solid and unmoving if they are holding something up or at rest against a vertical line or plane

-- provide a greater dynamic influence in a picture
+- provide a more significant dynamic influence in a picture

-- are more aesthetically pleasing, as they are associated with comfort, familiarity, relaxation, softness and sensuality
+- are associated with comfort, familiarity, relaxation, softness, and sensuality

 - occur in nature and are associated with things from the natural world, like plants and animals